svhawkins/B-Minor-Compiler/README.txt

       this saves the address value for a symbol while they are being generated.
    - Updated typechecker for constant expresion checking
    - Error handlers now display the error enum name to be more descriptive.
-   - Type structures are now bidirectional.
+   - Type and Expr structures are now bidirectional.

 4. Misc:
    - Various code cleanups for better readability, code-style consistency, and better cohesion.